-Study of Black Faith & Life
+The Center for the Study of Black Faith & Life

-The Center for the Study of Black Faith and Life (CSBFL), founded in 2007, is the first Center within a denominational seminary to seek connection with the larger Black Faith community inclusive of a variety of Black religions.
-The CSBFL is dedicated to inspiring and encouraging religious leaders committed to addressing the forces of oppression and dehumanization that plague the African American community and the world.
+The Center for the Study of Black Faith and Life (CSBFL) at Chicago Theological Seminary (CTS) was established in 2007 as an initiative in order to make CTS a more welcoming place for African Americans while making CTS a more responsible community partner by moving us from liberation rhetoric to working to liberate the oppressed.
+The Center for the Study of Black Faith and Life is the first center within a denominational seminary to seek connection with the larger Black Faith community inclusive of a variety of Black religions.
+The CSBFL is dedicated to inspiring and encouraging religious leaders committed to addressing the forces of oppression and dehumanization that plague the Black community and the world.

-- MDiv: Introduction to the Study of Black Faith & Life and 7 CSBFL electives.
+- MDiv: Introduction to the Study of Black Faith & Life and 3 CSBFL electives.

 - STM: Introduction to the Study of Black Faith & Life and 3 CSBFL electives.